 A seminar covering historical and contemporary issues in arts policy focused on moments of economic, political, and social conflict and consensus.

 Permission from professor required for non-AADM majors.
-An overview of current thinking in the field on finding support and generating funds for cultural initiatives including traditional and non-traditional approaches, funding trend analysis and research, new media platforms, emerging legal structures and considerations and social entrepreneurship and revenue generation.
+An overview of current thinking in the field on finding support and generating funds for cultural initiatives including traditional and non-traditional approaches, funding trend analysis and research, and social entrepreneurship and revenue generation.

-Permission from the Program Director via the Professional Development Coordinator required.
-This is a required course that offers professional development sessions as a supplement to the internship.
-This course is taken prior to the required internship.
+Permission required.
+This is a required course that offers professional development sessions and in which students read and critique research and reports on the state of the field, and practices within it.
+This course must be completed prior to the required internship.

-Permission from Program Director via the Professional Development Coordinator required.
+Permission required.
 Internship arranged with host institutions on an individual basis, taking into account the student’s needs, interests, and capacities and the host’s abilities to integrate those with its operation in an educationally useful manner.
-Section 001 (3 credits): a minimum of 112.5 hours.
-Section 002 (2 credits): 75-112 required hours.
+Minimum 75 hours.
+Pre-requisite: Practicum in Arts Administration

 Permission from the Program Director required.
 Independent research in arts administration.

 Permission from professor required for non-AADM majors.
-Designed to integrate arts administration coursework from business, law, and the arts.
-Moves from the financial, cultural, and political environment to strategic planning tools to specific arts situations in the creation and implementation of policy and planning objectives.
+Designed to integrate arts administration course-work from business, law, and the arts.
+Moves from the financial, cultural, political environment to strategic planning tools to specific arts situations in the creation and implementation of planning objectives.